 Today’s political challenge

-The danger with poorly constructed messages is that they can be a more malign force capable of blocking the pro-Mthwakazi reform, engendering ill-discipline, and sustaining undemocratic political attitudes.
+The danger with poorly constructed messages is that they can be a more malign force capable of blocking the pro-Mthwakazi reform, engendering ill-discipline, promoting and sustaining undemocratic political attitudes.

 Defining political communication